 Lim Ho Seng

 Lim Ho Seng is the wind beneath Ivy’s wings, the quieter balance to the boisterous wife.
 Coming from a corporate career in accountancy and management, Ho Seng was the former CEO of NTUC Fair Price, helping build the local retail institution to new heights before his retirement in 1997.
-A well-tenured advisor, he continues to sit on the boards of public listed companies.
-Together with Ivy, he retired to the farm to enjoy the simpler, leisurely things in life: room to grow vegetables, have dogs as pets, a fishing pond, and to salt eggs and fish.
+A well-tenured advisor, he continued to sit on the boards of public listed companies until recently when he entered full retirement.
+Together with Ivy, he enjoys the simpler, leisurely things in life: growing plants, being with dogs, fishing and salting eggs and fish.
 Ho Seng is the brains behind the brawn of Bollywood, keeping things humming along, financially solvent, and well-stocked in new banana trees.
 When he’s not keeping Ivy out of trouble (practically a second career for him), he is an avid fisherman and traveller, exploring the quainter parts of countries like China and Thailand.

 Both Ivy and Ho Seng believe strongly in living the good life, looking after friends and loved ones, and enjoying a life connected with their land, community, and country.
 It is their hope that through showcasing a rural lifestyle, they can help create a society that is more caring and civil with a focus beyond material assets.
 Their goal is to help develop the Kranji Countryside into a vibrant community with varied farms, recreational amenities, a farmer’s market, nature paths to explore the Singapore’s remaining wilderness, and bolster local food production.